Armed Forces Research Institute of Medical Sciences: Mission and history

 The mission of the US Army Medical Component of the Armed Forces Research Institute of the Medical Sciences (USAMC-AFRIMS) is to conduct basic and applied research for development of diagnostic tests, drugs and vaccines for infectious diseases of military importance.
-First formed as the SEATO Laboratory following the 1956–1958 cholera pandemic, USAMC-AFRIMS is an agency of the US Embassy Thailand residing at the Royal Thai Army Medical Center in Bangkok.
-AFRIMS is a special foreign activity of the Walter Reed Army Institute of Research (WRAIR) and part of the United States Army Medical Research and Materiel Command (MRMC).
+First formed as the Southeast Asia Treaty Organization (SEATO) Laboratory following the 1956–1958 cholera pandemic, USAMC-AFRIMS is an agency of the US Embassy Thailand residing at the Royal Thai Army Medical Center in Bangkok.
+In 1977, it was renamed AFRIMS and it is a special foreign activity of the Walter Reed Army Institute of Research (WRAIR) and part of the United States Army Medical Research and Materiel Command (MRMC).
 AFRIMS is part of a global network of Department of Defense overseas medical research laboratories in Peru, Kenya, Egypt, and the Republics of Georgia and Singapore.
-USAMC-AFRIMS has nearly 500 staff members (predominantly Thai and US) and a research budget of approximately US$30–35 million annually.
+USAMC-AFRIMS has nearly 300 staff members (predominantly Thai and US) and a research budget of approximately US$30–35 million annually.

+The WRAIR-AFRIMS mission is to develop solutions against infectious diseases through research, strategic partnerships and the development of medical countermeasures all to optimize military readiness.

+In 2009, the AFRIMS Retrovirology department successfully put the RV144 Prime-Boost HIV Vaccine on trail.

+The AFRIMS integrates the Global Emerging Infections Surveillance and Response System (GEIS) from the Department of Defense (DoD).
+Through this integration, 80% of GEIS funding is provided, which was over $1 million in 2001.
+The $5 million to $7 million total annual AFRIMS budget comes not only from the GEIS but also from the Military Infectious Disease Research Program (MIDRP), the US National Institute of Health (NIH), the World Health Organization (WHO), HIV vaccine development and protection programs, as well as from different pharmaceutical and biotechnology companies.